At least for me.

 – Can’t you fasten your belt?
 Look, this is they way.
 Is this your first flight?
 Are you excited?
 It’s ok, I was the same.
 We travel a lot with my mum.
 Are you afraid?
 Do you want me to hold your hand?

-So this is how my first trip started.
-So it’s not a surprise that I love flying since then.
+This is how my first trip started.
+So not a surprise at all that I love flying since then.

 The first international holiday with my grandparents

 Sandwiches and drinks to the cooler bag, coffee to the thermos.
 The car’s door is opening, grandchild to the back, grand mum is in, grandfather making the engine start and we hit the road with the little Trabant to get to the pool nearby our town.
 That meant the ‘grandparent journey’ to me.

 Tunisia was a big change, especially because the life with my grandparents is exciting enough, no travelling needed for that.
 Just to feel the thing: a week before the trip, my grandmother scalded herself with boiling water, her big toe has broken, and right before the flight she was stung by a bee… The streak of bad luck has been ended as soon as we got there and it ended up a great holiday.
 Only one issue came up between my grandfather and a taxi driver who wanted to buy my pretty, blonde grandmother for some camels. 🙂

 I haven’t seen much outside of Hungary or even my hometown before this journey, so I couldn’t really compare the Tunisian experience to any other.
 The language, the behavior of people, the vibrating bazaar, the smells (and stench), the colorful and loud cavalcade gripped my mind at the first moment.
 I still remember when I heard the ezan (call to prayer) first first time and the strong smell of jasmine what was mixed with the sea’s salty air.
 At this time I had no idea about the fact that few years later I will have to hunt for this ‘abroad feeling’ when I’m travelling in Europe.